Moskowitza/react-tests/README.md

 - jest comes with CRA, and scans the folder looking for test.js files

 - testing done with `npm i --save-dev @testing-library/react jest-dom`
+- we will also be using `npm i --save-dev jest-fetch-mock`
 - React-Testing-Library fully renders child components, unlike enzyme which "shallow renders".

 ### Counter & Incrementor